S3-working-group/s3-practical-guide/docs/all.md

 -   **change the agreement** instead of repeatedly breaking it

+#### Financial Transparency

+<div class="card summary"><div class="card-body">Share relevant information about financial performance with the organization’s members, to build trust and accountability and support them to make informed decisions regarding their work.
+</div></div>

+#### Share Costs and Gains

+<div class="card summary"><div class="card-body">Ensure that people have a direct relationship to the costs and gains resulting from their work, so that they are incentivised to give their best, work effectively and minimize waste.
+</div></div>

-#### Transparent Salary
+#### Open Salary

 <div class="card summary"><div class="card-body">Create a fair salary formula and make it transparent.
 </div></div>

-Transparent salary (also referred to as "open salary") is the practice of determining each employee's compensation according to a set of rules — the _salary formula_ — instead of making compensation subject to individual negotiation between employer and employee.
+Open salary (also referred to as "transparenty salary") is the practice of determining each employee's compensation according to a set of rules — the _salary formula_ — instead of making compensation subject to individual negotiation between employer and employee.
 The salary formula — and often individual compensation as well — is transparent to all members of an organization, and sometimes to the public.

-A transparent salary formula needs to suit an organization's context, and to be perceived as fair enough by all stakeholders.
+A open salary formula needs to suit an organization's context, and to be perceived as fair enough by all stakeholders.

 Perception of fairness varies from person to person and according to context, so creating a salary formula requires developing a shared understanding of what is considered fair.